The Goddess: A Demon: Literary and historical background

 Richard Marsh is a pseudonym for Richard Bernard Heldmann.
 Marsh switched to the pseudonym to leave his sordid past behind.
 Bernard Heldmann was a rather famous criminal for committing fraud and forgery across the English and French countryside.
 He was thought to be sentenced to 18 months of hard labor in 1884.
 These ideas are visible in The Goddess: A Demon in Edwin's forgery of his brother's documents and his acquisition of false currency.

 Marsh was extremely prolific, producing 80 volumes and other short stories.
 His work mostly revolved around horror and crime stories, but he also wrote romance and humor, often combining all of the genres.

 The Goddess: A Demon was published in the wake of much other work by Marsh.
 Manchester Weekly Times, a publication that had run a lot of his work, including Marsh's novella The Woman with One Hand in 1899, published it.
 The paper also published Marsh's “In Full Cry” (1899), “The Strange Fortune of Pollie Blythe: The Story of a Chinese ‘God’” (1900) and “The Man in the Glass Cage; or The Strange Story of the Twickenham Peerage" (1901).
 His name was so regular to the Manchester Weekly Times that they began to advertise his pieces once including a long paragraph about his work.
 His success is not far to seek.
 He brings to his work gifts of a very rare order; he is a delightfully unconventional writer, and tells a story in quite a unique way.
-Combining something of the sensationalism of Wilkie Collins with a humerous insight reminding one of Charles Dickens, his stile exhibits qualities which it owes to neither of these famous novelists, nor to any other.
+Combining something of the sensationalism of Wilkie Collins with a humorous insight reminding one of Charles Dickens, his stile exhibits qualities which it owes to neither of these famous novelists, nor to any other.
 It is characterized by a peculiar directness and vigour which invest the narrative with fascinating interest.
 As for plot and incident, it is sufficient to say that in all Mr. Marsh’s stories the movement is very rapid, and the reader is hurried forward with breathless interest.
 The Goddess: A Demon was a highly anticipated periodical for Marsh and was a selling point of Manchester Weekly Times.